elizabethdaly/project-machine-learning/README.md

 4. I still had "file not found" errors relating to my models although I placed all model files in the same location as the app itself on PA.
 These errors were resolved by providing the full path to the model files when loading them, not just a relative path.

 5. The last error I had to resolve with the PA Web App was related to TensorFlow.
-The error log showed *KeyError: 'sample_weight_mode'* at the point when the tensorflow model is being loaded.
+The error log showed
+	- *KeyError: 'sample_weight_mode'* at the point when the tensorflow model is being loaded.
-*model = load_model("/home/elizabethdaly/mysite/neural-nw.h5")*
+	- *model = load_model("/home/elizabethdaly/mysite/neural-nw.h5")*

-I was able to get rid of the error (although I'm not sure how it affects the loaded model) by adding a flag to load_model:
+	- I was able to get rid of the error (although I'm not sure how it affects the loaded model and its ability to make predictions) by adding a flag to load_model:

-*model = load_model("/home/elizabethdaly/mysite/neural-nw.h5", compile = False)*
+	- *model = load_model("/home/elizabethdaly/mysite/neural-nw.h5", compile = False)*

 6. There are no errors when I load my flask app on PA, but the **Model 3** button on the web page does nothing as I have commented out this part of **app.py**.
 If I don't comment out that app.route the web page hangs although I can see no errors in Chrome.
+I think the problem is caused by TensorFlow versions.
 I created the model on my own machine using tensorflow==2.4.0, and PA has tensorflow==2.0.0.
 I suspect that if I could install the newer version of tensorflow onto my PA virtual environment that the error might be resolved.
+I can't do that on my free PA account.

 7. I found some discussion of the *KeyError* in [3] below, but not related to hosting, just saving and loading in different sessions.
 I'll continue to look into the issue in a second flask app file **app_tf.py** that I have uploaded to PA.
 There are no errors generated on PA when I load the Web App, but the server log has some suspicious messages about tensorflow compilers.
 In the PA access log I can see the HTTP requests like
 	- "GET /api/model1/1 HTTP/1.1" 200
   	- "GET /api/model2/2 HTTP/1.1" 200
   	- "GET /api/model3/12 HTTP/1.1" 499 so, something is up here.

-When I searched for 499 error code I find posts about client closing connection before server responded.
+	- When I searched for 499 error code I find posts about client closing connection before server responded.
 Actually, if I wait long enough after clicking the Model 3 button I do get a 504 Gateway Timeout error in Chrome.
 For now, the Model 3 button does nothing on my hosted web page.

 [2] Python Anywhere, [Batteries Included](https://www.pythonanywhere.com/batteries_included/)